greenteamoe/greenteabot/README.md

 ### Prerequisites and libraries

-Things you need to install the software and how to install them:
+Things you need to run the bot properly:

 ```
 discord.py